 Mount Jefferson Trail is a 8.7 mile moderately trafficked out and back trail located near Twin Mountain, New Hampshire that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 Strenous Hike, Great Views A very difficult hike over the caps.
 It is steep at times, the rocks are rugged and the trail demanding.
 There are places where treking poles are of no use mostly because of the steepness or the numerous holes between the boulders.
 It could be a great winter trip if there were access to the trailhead.